thecravenone/CFB-Game-Thread_Indexer/README.md

 # Every 5 minutes, scrape threads and update the index thread
 */5 * * * * php /path/to/cron.php
 ```

+## What handler.py does

+* Increment the week in the database
+* Create the weekly thread

 ## How cron.php works